 In the unlikely event of a child being lost while on a trip or outing the following procedures will be followed:

-- Fit person to phone nursery manager (if not already present), and to inform venue (shop, library, museum etc)
+- Nursery manager to be notified as soon as possible (if not already present), and to inform venue (shop, library, museum etc)

-- Nursery manager to contact parents/ child protection officer and keep informed of what is happening
+- Nursery manager to contact parents/ child protection officer and keep them informed of what is happening

 - Manager/responsible person to wait for police/ ambulance in case of injured persons